-The Commission will pursue its North Star priority by working with community members, experts, governmental and civic partners to achieve the following goals.
+The Commission will pursue its North Star priority by working with community members, experts, and governmental and civic partners to achieve the following goals.

-Goal 1: Champion Vision to Action
+Champion Vision into Action

-The Commission will analyze data and engage all partners to advance the evolution of policies necessary to provide an early, effective and universally available system of behavioral health supports and services.
+The Commission will analyze data and engage all partners to advance the evolution of policies necessary to provide an early, effective, and universally available system of behavioral health supports and services.

-Objective 1: Elevate the perspective of diverse communities.
-The Commission will partner with local agencies and community organizations to engage all people with lived experience, their families and neighbors to understand the impacts of the current systems; identify opportunities for improving services and reducing disparities; and, elevate concerns and suggestions to public and private system leaders.
+Elevate the perspective of diverse communities.

+The Commission will partner with local agencies and community organizations to engage all people with lived experience, their families, and neighbors to understand the impacts of the current systems; identify opportunities for improving services and reducing disparities; and elevate concerns and suggestions to public and private system leaders.

-Objective 2: Assess and advocate for system improvements.
-The Commission will assess and publish key opportunities for investments and changes in policies and practices that will move California toward a universally accessible, integrated and effective system of care that prevents and reduces the incidence and consequence of mental health issues at the earliest possible moment.
+Assess and advocate for system improvements.

+The Commission will assess and publish key opportunities for investments and changes in policies and practices that will move California toward a universally accessible, integrated, and effective system of care that prevents and reduces the incidence and consequence of mental health issues at the earliest possible moment.

-Objective 3: Connect federally and globally to learn and apply.
-The Commission will Identify and engage in federal and international initiatives seeking to promote the north star goal, assess how California could contribute or benefit from those initiatives, and convene and share that information with system and community partners in California.
+OBJECTIVE 3 Connect federally and globally to learn and apply.

+The Commission will Identify and engage in federal and international initiatives seeking to promote the North Star priority, assess how California could contribute or benefit from those initiatives, and convene and share that information with system and community partners in California.